 So, if your admin only added YouTube’s primary URL (http://www.youtube.com), then you might be able to bypass this restriction by modifying the URL and typing it in like this: https://www.youtube.com

-Fortunately, there are many websites that will allow you to directly download YouTube videos to save them and watch them on your device at a later time.
+Fortunately, many websites will allow you to directly download YouTube videos to save them and watch them on your device at a later time.
 However, you’ll first need to try a few different sites to find one that you like.

 This method works well if you’re looking to watch a specific video in particular when you’re not online.
 The problem is that you’ll only be able to watch videos that you’ve already downloaded, and you’ll need to know which videos you’re looking to watch before downloading them.

 To download a YouTube video, you’ll first need to find it on Google.
 Then once you’ve found the video you’re looking for, you’ll need to copy the URL, found under the video’s title, and copy it into the YouTube download site that you’re using.
-From here, you’ll be able to directly download the video to your device.
+From here, you’ll be able to download the video to your device directly.

 This method may take a bit more time, but it does allow you to bypass the restrictions on the content you’re looking to watch.